smartcomputerlab/RVLabs.programming.and.modeling/README.md

 <picture>
  <img alt="YOUR-ALT-TEXT" src="images/RVLabs.logo.drawio.png">
 </picture>
 # PLabs RISC-V programming
 This repository contains the preparations for RISC-V labs (PLabs and DLabs) The first three labs deal with **assembly level programming**.
 We start in **Lab1** with simple arithmetical examples, and we continue with **Lab2**  to cover simple system and network oriented examples.
 ## Hardware
-Our labs are carried on RISC-V SBC that are StarFive VisionFive 2 board.
+Our labs are carried on RISC-V SBCs that are StarFive VisionFive2 and BPI-F3 boards.
 <picture>
  <img alt="YOUR-ALT-TEXT" src="images/RISC-V.StarFive2.boad.500x500.png">
 </picture> **VisionFive 2** is the world’s first high-performance RISC-V single board computer (SBC) with an integrated GPU.
 The board is based on JH7110 64-bit SoC with **RV64GC** instruction set.
 The SoC is integrated with IMG BXE-4-32 MC1, supporting OpenCL 3.0, OpenGL ES 3.2, and Vulkan 1.2.
 Available with 2/4/8 GB LPDDR4 RAM options, VisionFive 2 provides rich I/O peripherals such as M.2 connector, eMMC socket, USB 3.0 ports, a 40-pin GPIO header, Gigabit Ethernet ports, a TF card slot, and many more.
 It has onboard audio and video processing capabilities and has MIPI-CSI and MIPI-DSI connectors as multimedia peripherals.
 The open source SBC also provides wide software compatibility including support for Debian.
 <picture>
  <img alt="YOUR-ALT-TEXT" src="images/bpi-f3_05.board.jpg">